CrowdStrike/cloud-storage-protection/AWS/demo/README.md

 When prompted, type `yes` to apply the Terraform configuration.

 ## Use The Demo Environment
-At this point all components are in place to automatically scan files created in the S3 Bucket `quikscan-pro-demo-bucket`.
-Use the following scripts to demonstrate Quikscan Pro with a few example files.
+At this point all components are in place to automatically scan files created in the S3 Bucket `quickscan-pro-demo-bucket`.
+Use the following scripts to demonstrate QuickScan Pro with a few example files.

 ### Setup and Download Example Files